Hometown Heroes - Tony Perot

 LAKE CHARLES, La.
-(KPLC) - A Lake Charles man who helped create the popularity of Gumbeaux Gator has died from COVID-19.
+(KPLC) - A Lake Charles man who helped create the popularity of Gumbeaux Gator mascot is being remembered for his contribution to tourism in Southwest Louisiana.

-When tony retired from the position, he taught other young actors to play the part.
+When Perot retired from the position, he taught other young actors to play the part.

 “When you walk in, the first character you see is Gumbeaux Gator, and that’s Tony’s voice you hear welcoming you to the Mardi Gras Museum.”